-Single Separated Bike Lane: Provides a safer environment for cyclists by physically separating them from motor vehicle traffic

-Curb Extensions: Improves visibility for drivers and shortens crossing distances for pedestrians

-Medians/Islands: Offers pedestrian refuges and slows down traffic intersections, in part because speed throughout the intersection is greatly reduced.

-Single Lane Narrowing: Encourages slower driving speeds, enhancing overall safety

-Roundabouts & Traffic Circles: Reduces fatal and injury crashes compared to traditional
+- Single Separated Bike Lane: Provides a safer environment for people who cycle by physically separating them from motor vehicle traffic. - Curb Extensions: Improves visibility for people who drive and shortens crossing distances for people who walk. - Medians/Islands: Offers a safe place for pedestrians as they cross the street and slows down traffic. - Single Lane Narrowing: Encourages slower driving speeds, enhancing overall safety. - Roundabouts & Traffic Circles: Reduces fatal and injury crashes compared to traditional intersections, in part because speed throughout the intersection is greatly reduced.